 HUM STUD 382.
-Perspective on Human Values: Romanticism to Modernism.
+Romanticism to Modernism.
 3 Credits.

 Studies the challenge to tradition and reason and the response to that challenge from the development of romanticism in the late 18th century to the flowering of modernism in the early twentieth century.